A-Tisket, A-Tasket: Lyrics by Ella Fitzgerald

 Ella Fitzgerald and Al Feldman (later known as Van Alexander), extended and embellished the rhyme into a jazz piece that was her breakthrough hit with the Chick Webb Orchestra in 1938.
 It has since become a jazz standard.
 The lyrics changed the color of the basket to brown and yellow.
-In Ella's version a little girl picks up the note and then takes the basket after it is carelessly left on the ground.

-A follow-up song written by Fitzgerald and Webb entitled "I Found My Yellow Basket" (1938) was less successful.
+In Fitzgerald's version a little girl picks up the note and then takes the basket after it is carelessly left on the ground.
+A follow-up song written by Fitzgerald and Webb entitled "I Found My Yellow Basket" (1938) later reached at #3 on the U.S. Charts.

 In popular culture

 As a recording

-The song was a major hit of the "pre-chart" era, reaching number one in Billboard's sheet music and Record Buying Guide (jukebox) charts, also number 1 on Your Hit Parade.
+The song was a major hit of the "pre-chart" era, reaching number one on Billboard's Sheet Music and Record Buying Guide (jukebox) charts and number one on Your Hit Parade.

+The Platters recorded a version of the song called "A Tisket A Tasket" in 1959.

-The song was included in Hayley Mills' 1961 album Let's Get Together with Hayley Mills titled Green and Yellow Basket with extra verses describing how the dropper felt about losing the letter.
+The song was included on actress-singer Hayley Mills' 1961 album Let's Get Together with Hayley Mills titled "Green and Yellow Basket", with extra verses describing how the dropper felt about losing the letter.

 Bing Crosby included the song in a medley on his album On the Happy Side (1962).

-Lines from the song have been mentioned by Stevie Ray Vaughan, Prince, Half Man Half Biscuit, Ganksta N-I-P, Shangri-Las, Scarface, Richie Rich, Eminem, Madonna, and Boondox.
+Lines from the song have been mentioned by Stevie Ray Vaughan, Prince, Half Man Half Biscuit, Ganksta N-I-P, The Shangri-Las, Scarface, Richie Rich, Eminem, Madonna and Boondox.

-Nabisco did a take-off of the song for its ad campaign in the 1970s, with the lyrics "A Triscuit, A Triscuit, Baked only by Nabisco."
+Nabisco did a "take-off" of the song for its advertising campaign in the 1970s, with the lyrics "A Triscuit, A Triscuit, baked only by Nabisco".

 In movies

+The song was used in the opening of the movie The Cowboy and the Lady (1938), but was not credited.
+Parts of it were played by an orchestra, used as background music, and sung by Harry Davenport.

 Curly Howard recites a paraphrase of the (non-musical) rhyme in the Three Stooges short We Want Our Mummy (1939).

 The music for the song was used in the opening scene of John Ford's 1940 film The Grapes of Wrath to help establish the contemporary time frame of the events of the film.

-Ella Fitzgerald performed the song in the Abbott and Costello film Ride 'Em Cowboy (1942).
+Fitzgerald performed the song in the Abbott and Costello film Ride 'Em Cowboy (1942).

 A rendition of the song was also performed in the Paul Thomas Anderson movie The Master (2012).

+In video games

+The song "A-Tisket, A-Tasket" was used as the song for Playtime in the 2018 horror game Baldi's Basics.
+It plays on a loop everytime when the aforementioned character is near the player.

 Literary references

-The Ella Fitzgerald song and its follow up (in which the Yellow Basket is found) feature centrally in Ali Smith's 2008 short story, 'The Second Person'.
+The Fitzgerald song and its follow up (in which the Yellow Basket is found) feature centrally in Ali Smith's 2008 short story, The Second Person.